aleksey69420/Resume/README.md

 * Understand of Apple's design principles and interface guidelines
 * Understand the Software Development Cycle
 * Understand client-server communications and have an experience of API integration
-* Implemented corporate web-based applications as a part of a team (Developers, QA, PM) in an Agile environment
-* Intellectually curious, like technology and enjoy the process of learning new things
-* Able to plan my work in order to meet deadlines

 # Technical Skills
 * Language: Swift